oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 # Refreshing an Access Token {#refreshing-an-access-token}

-Authorization servers SHOULD determine, based on a risk assessment, whether to issue refresh tokens to a certain client.
-If the authorization server decides not to issue refresh tokens, the client MAY refresh access tokens by utilizing other grant types, such as the authorization code grant type.
+Authorization servers SHOULD determine, based on a risk assessment and their own policies, whether to issue refresh tokens to a certain client.
+If the authorization server decides not to issue refresh tokens, the client MAY obtain new access tokens by starting the OAuth flow over, for example initiating a new authorization code request.
 In such a case, the authorization server may utilize cookies and persistent grants to optimize the user experience.